tombby11/XamarinSamples/README.md

 # XamarinSamples
-This one has Samples of Xamarin for Demonstration
+This repository has been created to contain samples of Xamarin apps for demonstration